LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/moc-api-lti-consumer.md

 ## Available Lab IDs
 To view our list of available Lab Series and Lab Profiles, visit our [MOC API/LTI Lab IDs webpage](https://lms.learnondemand.net/WebPage/143).
 This page refreshes daily and displays Lab IDs for currently offered MOC courses.

->[!knowledge] Learn on Demand Systems makes every effort to avoid creation of new Lab Series’ or Profiles, however this is sometimes unavoidable.
-If a new Lab ID is created to replace an existing ID, LODS will notify API/LTI consumers by email with necessary information.
-LODS will leave the old Lab Series/Profile(s) enabled for 30 days after notification to allow for updates to take place on the API/LTI consumer’s end.
+>[!knowledge] We make every effort to avoid creation of new Lab Series’ or Profiles, however this is sometimes unavoidable.
+If a new Lab ID is created to replace an existing ID, we will notify API/LTI consumers by email with necessary information.
+We will leave the old Lab Series/Profile(s) enabled for 30 days after notification to allow for updates to take place on the API/LTI consumer’s end.
 After 30 days, the old Lab Series/Profiles will be automatically disabled.]

 ## Instructor Information